 Each spring, 4-H staff visit elementary classrooms with activities from Ag in the Classroom.

-Youth in grades 2-5 attending Chenowith Elementary are able to participate in the Junior Master Gardener program each spring.
+Youth ages 7-10 attending Chenowith Elementary are able to participate in the Junior Master Gardener program each spring.
 Children learn entomology, vermiculture, composting and plant science/gardening through science inquiry activities, some of which are held at The Dalles Imagination Garden (The DIG).

 Every October during National 4-H Week, Wasco County 4-H participates in the 4-H National Youth Science Day.
 4-H staff visit middle school science classes with the equipment and supplies needed for youth to complete the science inquiry activity.